Biparietal diameter

 The BPD should be measured on an axial plane that traverses the thalami, and cavum septum pellucidum.
 The transducer must be perpendicular to the central axis of the head, and thus the hemispheres and calvaria should appear symmetric.

-The calipers should be placed at the:
+The calipers can be placed at the:

-• outer edge of the near calvarial wall
+• outer-to-inner edge of the calvarial wall

 The cerebellar hemispheres should not be in the plane of the image.